fetchai/docs-archived/docs/smart-contracts/smart-contracts.md

 `getBlockNumber()` : returns the number of the current block in `UInt64`.

-See an example of running `getBlockNumber()` on a running node <a href="../../tutorials/block-number" target=_blank>here</a>.

 You need a node running to test this.
 As well as that, you can only get a result when the function is embedded within smart contract code in Python.

-Details for running a node are <a href="../../getting-started/run-a-node/" target=_blank>here</a>.
+See a coded example of `getBlockNumber()` with a running node <a href="../../tutorials/block-number" target=_blank>here</a>.

 <br/>